 The Designated Officer (DO) must be at least an Inspector or above.
-Where the role is performed by a temporary or acting Inspector, this must be authorised by the force’s Chief Constable.
+Where the role is performed by a temporary or acting Inspector, they must have been authorised by the Force’s Chief Constable to act up in the role.
 The role of the DO is to ascertain and promote the child’s welfare and best interests.
 It is a continuous responsibility throughout the period of police protection but can be handed over verbally to another Inspector (e.g. at a shift change).
 The DO should record that they accept responsibility for the child as soon as is practicable after Police Protection has been taken out, and ensure that the circumstances for keeping the child in protection are regularly reviewed.

 The officer MUST take the following action:

 - visit and speak to the child where they have not already been spoken to by the Initiating Officer, to establish their immediate welfare and to establish that the child’s needs have been correctly assessed

 - complete a risk assessment on the accommodation to establish if it is suitable.
 This is particularly important if the decision has been made to accommodate the child with relatives or friends

 An officer cannot perform both the roles of Initiating and Designated officer.

 No child can be kept in Police Protection for more than 72 hours.